ssrome/100-days-of-code/log.md

 **Today's Progress:** Working on CSS and React for project https://twitter.com/saromsaweb/status/1099066894106140673

 **Thoughts:** Working through changing some elements on my project.
 I put working on the issues, I have, on hold for a day when I can spend more than an hour working through all of them.

+### Day 80: February 23, 2019

+**Today's Progress:** An evening of JavaScript exercises https://twitter.com/saromsaweb/status/1099448986715459586

+**Thoughts:** Decided to take a step back and revisit the JavaScript exercises.
+My plan for the remaining days of the challenge is to work on both JavaScript and React.